Frequently Asked Questions

 Do you have evening or weekend appointment?

 No, I do not.
-I am currently only seeing clients during school hours, Monday through Thursdays between 9 am - 3pm.
+I am currently only seeing clients during school hours, Monday through Thursdays between 9 am - 3pm MST.

 Are you seeing clients in person?